hlapp/icbo-2022-ml-workshop/index.md

 * How does ontology consistency impact machine learning?
 * What is missing from bio-ontologies for them to have more impact on AI methods?
+* How can we leverage machine learning to improve the bio-ontology ecosystem?

 Topics of interest include
 * ontologies, graph embeddings, ontology embeddings